Social Icons

 Directed by Garry Marshall

-Pretty Woman is a romantic classic and even though as you would expect from something that Disney has a hand in production it is not realistic, we get a sort of Disney style fairy tale.
-Here the man rescues the lady from the mean life of the street and she saves him in return from the meanness of himself.
+Pretty Woman is a romantic classic, and even though it’s the kind of fairy tale you’d expect from a Disney production, it’s not exactly realistic.
+We get a Disney-style fairy tale where the man rescues the woman from the harsh life on the streets, and she saves him in return from his own emotional struggles.

-That said, Pretty Woman is one of those movies you will never forget seeing, it is a classic Rom-Com where the comedy hits home at the right places and the romance is well tuned to get you to go all mushy.
+That said, Pretty Woman is one of those movies you’ll never forget seeing.
+It’s a classic rom-com, where the comedy hits the right notes, and the romance is so well-tuned it’ll have you going all mushy inside.

-He falls for her when he sees a cleaned up version of Vivian and a sort of relationship starts which was not meant to be as they were from two different sides of the world.
+As the week goes on, Edward falls for Vivian when he sees her all cleaned up, and a relationship begins to develop.
+However, they come from two very different worlds.
 But will Edward let that stop him?
+That’s what this movie explores.

-Over the years her numerous Rom-Coms in the 90s have been legendary films I will forever see though whenever I catch them on TV.
-Roberts won a Golden Globe for this movie and as said Roberts did some of her best Rom-Coms work in the 90s.
-Two I will forever cherish as classics are My Best Friend's Wedding (1997) and Notting Hill (1999).
+Over the years, her numerous rom-coms from the ‘90s have become legendary films that I’ll always watch whenever I catch them on TV.
+Roberts won a Golden Globe for Pretty Woman, and as mentioned, she did some of her best rom-com work in the ‘90s.
+Two of my all-time favorites are My Best Friend’s Wedding (1997) and Notting Hill (1999).

-The movie is directed by the late Garry Marshall [New Year’s Eve (2011)] who did a fantastic job in his interpretation.
-Marshall also worked with Roberts in Valentine’s Day (2010) and Mother’s Day (2016).
+The movie was directed by the late Garry Marshall (New Year’s Eve [2011]), who did a fantastic job with his interpretation of the story.
+Marshall also worked with Roberts on Valentine’s Day (2010) and Mother’s Day (2016).

-The movie was a huge box office success worldwide and has been developed into a musical and has an amazing soundtrack.
+Pretty Woman was a massive box office success worldwide and has been adapted into a musical.
+It also boasts an amazing soundtrack.

 Four Weddings and a Funeral (1994)